Do you need a violent crime lawyer because you’ve been charged with a physical crime or a violent physical crime?

 Generally a charge of this nature is brought between people who the court considers to be part of the same family.

 For instance, if you have a child with someone and get into a fight and the police are called, you can be charged with Simple Battery Domestic Violence.
 There isn’t even a requirement that the two individuals currently live together; just some degree of family relationship (or that they live in the same household).

 There are several “degrees” or levels for being charged in this statute.
 All involve, to some degree, the health and welfare of the child in relationship to the action of the people involved.

-Being charged with any criminal offense does not mean that you have to accept guilt, it means that you need help from a trained attorney to mount a proper defense.
+Being charged with any criminal offense does not mean that you have to accept guilt.
+It means that you need help from a trained violent crime lawyer to mount a proper defense.

 Call us today for your free consultation at 404-445-8494.